T. J. Eckleberg: Theatre projects

 His projects fuse technology and multi-media across disciplines, with an immersive approach to theatre – incorporating sound design, organic approaches to lighting, design and movement.
 In 1999 his experiences with Welfare State International led him to create two large-scale site specific performances with boys at Birrong Boys High School – one of Sydney's tougher schools.
-In his time at Shopfront he has directed CODA (2003) with residents of the Juvenile Justice system; How Sachi Lost His Leg (2004 – a site specific spectacular combining puppetry and Capoeira); Wadya Call Me?
-(2004 – in a back lane, incorporating a 4 x 4m rolling screen, puppetry, live radio broadcast, and 19m graffiti wall created during the performance).
+In his time at Shopfront he has directed CODA (2003) with residents of the Juvenile Justice system; How Sachi Lost His Leg (2004) – a site specific spectacular combining puppetry and Capoeira; Wadya Call Me?
+(2004) – in a back lane, incorporating a 4 x 4m rolling screen, puppetry, live radio broadcast, and 19m graffiti wall created during the performance.
 In 2005, he directed Angels in the Architecture – creating an aerial urban ghetto and song cycle with an integrated ensemble of performers with and without disabilities.
 In 2006 he directed POP UP! an interactive three-dimensional multimedia pop up book, in and around the Shopfront complex.
-"A City of Shadows and Ice", was one of Shopfront's largest productions, being performed in August 2007 with the set made from ice and featuring Parkour artists.
+A City of Shadows and Ice was one of Shopfront's largest productions, being performed in August 2007 with the set made from ice and featuring Parkour artists.
+Lost Toy Story was performed in the laneways of Hurstville in 2008.